 The SRP doesn’t mean that a function should do only one thing.
 Although it might be helpful to refactor large functions into smaller functions, this practice lives at the lowest levels, while the SRP is about the arrangement of the module level.

-The term module refers to a cohesive set of functions and data structures.
+The term module refers to a cohesive set of functions and data structures that are tightly bound together to serve a single purpose.
 Cohesion is the force that binds together the code responsible to a single actor.

-The appearance of this concept at the system components level becomes the Common Closure Principle.
-At the architectural level, it becomes the Axis of Change responsible for the creation of Architectural Boundaries.
+The Single Responsibility Principle states that each component of a system should have a single, well-defined responsibility.
+This concept can be applied at both the system components level, where it is known as the Common Closure Principle, and at the architectural level, where it becomes the Axis of Change responsible for creating Architectural Boundaries.